A1ex337/allgenres/README.md

 npx serve public
 ```

 Open the browser console to view diagnostic logs when selecting genres.
+These logs indicate when the player fails to load or search results cannot be played.

 ## Development